developer-zebra/developer-zebra-site/src/emdk-for-android/5-0/api/notification/Notification-VibrateParams/index.md

 type: api
 layout: guide.html
 product: EMDK For Android
-productversion: '5.0'
+productversion: '4.2'
 ---

-This holds the information required for the vibrate notifications
+This holds the information required for the vibrate notifications.

 ##Constructors